Privacy Policy Cookie Policy Terms and Conditions

 Getting over someone after a breakup takes a winning plan and we've put one together just for you!

-You could either prepare to make mistakes or prepare to avoid mistakes after your breakup.
+Together we will avoid the most common mistakes after a breakup and come out the feeling better, stronger, and more attractive than before.
 Have no illusion, this will be hard, regardless of whether you actually get what you want or things don’t go quite according to plan.

 But... there's an approach that may turn this into a win-win situation either way!

-The trick is not letting biology run the show, and to exercise some of those psychology, sociology, and self-control muscles.
+The trick is not letting you subconscious mind run the show, and to exercise some of those psychology, sociology, and self-control muscles.
+In this article we'll cover:

-• How to change your perspective and do more attracting vs pushing away
+• How to attract your ex and others vs push away?

 Soon after a breakup you'll probably feel that Breakup Punch and the first few stages of a breakup.